Low-dimensional solenoidal manifolds: Solenoidal Riemann surfaces

-\noi Here $R$ is the scalar curvature of the leaves and $c$ is a normalizing constant, which is chosen conveniently; the choice of $c$ is not too important, and in fact there is a simple transformation which interchanges solutions for one value of $c$ with solutions for any other value of $c$; however, in certain situations there are particular choices of $c$ which simplify the analysis.

-\noi Let us denote by $R_0$ the curvature (in the leaf direction) of the metric $g_0$.
-Since $M$ is compact the leaves are complete and moreover $R_0$, being a continuous function on $M$, is bounded.
-From this it is possible to conclude that there exists $\epsilon >0$ such that for each $t$ in a time interval $[0,\epsilon)$ there is a solution $g(t)$ to the Ricci flow equation; for $g(t):=g_t$ to be a solution to (\ref{riccieq}) on $(M,\Lam)$ it has to vary continuously in the transverse direction; this is a consequence of the continuous dependence of the solution to (\ref{riccieq}) with respect to the initial condition.
+\noi Here $R(t)$ is the scalar curvature of the leaves for the metric $g(t)$ and $c$ is a normalizing constant, {\it independent of $t$, which is chosen conveniently}. \noi Let us denote by $R_0$ the curvature (in the leaf direction) of the metric $g_0$.
+Since $M$ is compact the leaves are complete and $R_0$, being a continuous function on $M$, is bounded.
+From this, it is possible to conclude that there exists $\epsilon >0$ such that for each time $t$ in an interval $[0,\epsilon)$ there is a solution $g(t)$ to the Ricci flow equation; for $g(t):=g_t$ to be a solution to (\ref{riccieq}) on $\cL$ it has to vary continuously in the transverse direction; this is a consequence of the continuous dependence of the solution to (\ref{riccieq}) with respect to the initial condition.

 \noi The curvature of a family of metrics $g(t)$ satisfying (\ref{riccieq}) evolves under the equation:

 Here $\Delta_t$ denotes the Laplacian in the leaf direction (with respect to $g(t)$), or equivalently, we consider the above equation on each leaf.